Many opportunities – take it from Secretary of State John F. Kerry:

 - Public Religion Research Institute, Washington, D.C.

 - Tanenbaum, New York City.
-Internships in a variety of fields, including Communications, Religion and Conflict Resolution, Development, Religious Diversity in Healthcare, Religious Diversity in the Workplace, Religion and Diversity Education
+Internships in a variety of fields, including Workplace, Education, Health Care, and Conflict Resolution

 - US Commission on International Religious Freedom, Washington, DC.
 “The Commission was created by the International Religious Freedom Act of 1998 to monitor the status of freedom of thought, conscience, and religion or belief abroad, as defined in the Universal Declaration of Human Rights and related international instruments, and to give independent policy recommendations to the President, Secretary of State, and Congress.”